ctp-eos/ctp-sci/Dark Universe Solved.md

 Rule 7 of CTP Energy Science addresses **inter-domain gravitational effects**.
 It states:

-> **T-energy can exert gravitic influence across CeFR domains, but no other force can pass between realities.**
+> **T-energy can exert gravitic influence across CeFR domains, but no other force can pass between realities *(as gravity is NOT a traditional or 'gauge force' as behaviors and traits exhibited by the other three fundamentals EM, Wf, Sf)*

 This elegantly explains why **Dark Matter affects our gravity** but:
 - Cannot be touched,